-The Project is based on a 25-year UK PFI contract with Isle of Wight Council for the rehabilitation and maintenance of the road network on the island.
+The Project is a 25-year UK PFI contract with the Isle of Wight Council for the rehabilitation and maintenance of the road network on the island.

-The project improved the condition of carriageway, footpaths, streetlighting, drainage and other parts of the road network on the Isle of Wight.
-The island and its inhabitants off the coast of southern England, just across the Solent from Portsmouth, are getting a much-needed boost from the work under way, which is being delivered through a unique public private partnership.
+The Project improved the condition of carriageway, footpaths, streetlighting, drainage and other parts of the road network on the Isle of Wight.
+The inhabitants of the island off the coast of southern England have received a much-needed upgrade of their local infrastructure, which is continually maintained through a public private partnership.

 Power consumption and price risks have been transferred from the local authority to the Operating Company.